RafaelCampo-ME/Fourier_series_GUI/README.md

 # Fourier_series_GUI

 A graphical user interface that allows users to interact with basic concepts of the Fourier series.
 Build with python's library Tkinter.
-The Fourier series algorith was implemented with numpy y scipy only
+The Fourier series algorithm was implemented using Numpy y scipy only

 Change the number of elements in the Fourier series expansion: